 Here is a nice view of a black leather chiton, Katharina tunicata, on an encrusted boulder way out in the infralittoral fringe.
-Besides the main attraction, there is a lot going on on this patch of rock; predominantly a good showing of encrusting and branching coralline algae, which is typical on rocks in the lowest intertidal and shallow subtidal zones.
+Besides the main attraction, a lot is going on on this patch of rock; predominantly a good showing of encrusting and branching corallines, typical in the lowest intertidal and shallow subtidal zones.

-K. tunicata are sometimes called black Katys.
-The one shown here is a little over 3 inches long and they can grow to over 5 inches.
-Blacks are hefty but by no means the biggest TOS chiton.
+The specimen on display here is slightly over 3 inches long, but Katharina can grow to over 5 inches.
+Black leathers are hefty but by no means the biggest TOS chiton.
 They move around slowly, scraping algae and other organisms off the surface of their rock.
-This one’s head is pointed down, and its mouth, which is on the underside, is pretty much right under the lowest valve (shell) – the head valve.
+This one’s head is pointed down, and its mouth, which is on the underside, is pretty much under the lowest valve (shell) – the head valve.
 The head valve is the first in a sequence of eight valves.
 Beachcombers know the valves as butterfly shells.

 To learn more about Katharina tunicata, check out the Pacific Rocky Intertidal Monitoring: Trends and Synthesis species account.

 I updated this post on September 27, 2022.